 If we learned anything this year, that would be how fast things could happen.
-In just a blink of an eye, you could lose the company you have worked hard for in many years.
-The Havas Group report shows that 77% of brands could disappear overnight and no one would even care or notice.
+You could lose the company you have worked hard for many years in the blink of an eye.
+The Havas Group report shows that 77% of brands could disappear overnight, and no one would even care or notice.

 Fear not.
 There are lots of tips on how to become successful in your niche and stay relevant.

-I don’t think it’s all about success; but in any case, it’s important to stay on top of your industry or retain the attention that you have for different cases.
-If you’re trying to become a public speaker or a consultant and you want to get to some type of fame, you get some exposure.
+I don’t think it’s all about success, but in any case, it’s important to stay on top of your industry or retain the attention that you have for different cases.
+If you’re trying to become a public speaker or consultant and want to get fame, you get some exposure.

 How to Keep the Buzz Going